+- Anywhere you think to use first-order logic

+- Anywhere you think to use modal logic

-- Ryle's category mistakes, Magidor - Thomason on Metaphysics made easy
+- Ryle's category mistakes, Ofra Magidor

+- Amie Thomason on Metaphysics made easy

+• ...
-• Brandom on most things

-Let's try out his logical expressivism.
+Robert Brandom on most things Let's try out his logical expressivism.

-Sketch of an approach

-- Logical expressivism has been developed by Robert Brandom and others to understand logical vocabulary in terms of what it makes explicit about inferential practice. - This expressivism is applied to common logical vocabulary, such as propositional implication, conjunction and negation. - There are type theories for which such vocabulary arises by the restriction of more general constructions. - We can give an expressivist reading of these more general constructions. - We should have a broader understanding of the range of logic.
+Sketch of an approach - Logical expressivism has been developed by Brandom and others to understand logical vocabulary in terms of what it makes explicit about inferential practice. - This expressivism is applied to common logical connectives such as propositional implication, conjunction and negation. - There are type theories for which such connectives arise by the restriction of more general constructions. - We can give an expressivist reading of these more general constructions. - We should have a broader understanding of the range of logic. - We should be expressivist about this broader range.
+From a Trinitarian perspective: